Web-Site-InteriorPage-Graphics-member-news

 Taking care of your health is the best thing you can do for yourself every day!
 Schedule your yearly checkup with your doctor and any health screenings you need.
-One important health screening for women is for breast cancer.
+One of the most important screenings for women is for breast cancer.

 What is breast cancer?

 Breast cancer is a type of cancer that starts in the breast.
 Cancer starts when abnormal cells begin to grow out of control.
 Breast cancer is the second most common cancer among women in the United States.
 While breast cancer usually affects women, men can get breast cancer too.
-Early detection is key for treatment.
+Finding it early often means treatment is easier and works better.

 Tip: Phrases to know